PaulZaman/PortfolioBuilder/README.md

 - To launch the backend, please refer to [API README here](./api/README.md).

-- To launch the frontend, instructions will be added soon.
+- To launch the frontend, please refer to [Frontend README here](./front_end/README.md).

 ✅ This project uses a modular architecture: separate folders for backend and frontend.